 The Child Care Services (CCS) team knows that choosing a child care provider is one of the most important decisions parents make.
 We can help you find a quality child care option that is right for you and your child.
 If you qualify, we can also help you pay for child care.
 When parents feel good about their child care provider, they are more successful reaching their education and career goals.
 That’s important to us.

-Am I Eligible for Child Care Financial Assistance?
+Apply for Child Care Financial Assistance

 1. You are a single parent and you: